 Infrastructure can be improved, sewer system is in good condition.
 No abandoned house in the village.
 We can have our own street address.

-To move towards more walkable areas for our precinct and reduce flooding for many of us who walk throughout our condensed villages of Susupe and Chalan Kanoa and a much safer, cleaner, and greener community environment water runoff gradual, orderly and with progress to better our island and health care
+To move towards more walkable areas for our precinct and reduce flooding for many of us who walk throughout our condensed villages of Susupe and Chalan Kanoa and a much safer, cleaner, and greener community environment to better our island and health care